 Flash forward to a couple of years ago.
 I was interviewing for a job and heard myself explain to the hiring manager that I’m the person people hire to help fix business problems using innovative and simple solutions.
 At that moment, I realized that none of my previous employers had ever actually asked me to “fix their problems”—it’s just something I intuitively did.
 I’ve had roles across marketing, finance, operations, and even event planning and loved them all, but I would eventually get bored.
 In every single role, I’d find myself looking for and creating better ways of doing what was already being done.

 I realized that none of my previous employers had ever actually asked me to “fix their problems”—it’s just something I intuitively did...In every single role, I’d find myself looking for and creating better ways of doing what was already being done. — Rosy Van Horn, Consultant

 Stepping into my natural role

 I had no clue that what I’d been doing most of my career was operating as an internal consultant until I met one three years ago.
 It was then I realized: THAT’S what I want to be when I grow up!
 Is it possible to have pre-imposter syndrome though?
 Because I think I had it.
-I told myself all kinds of things over the next few years that kept me from applying to consultant roles: “You’re not good enough,” “Your work experience wouldn’t really count,” “You have to have a consultant title on your resume,” and the big one, “You don’t have an MBA.”
+I told myself all kinds of things over the next few years that kept me from applying to business consultant roles: “You’re not good enough,” “Your work experience wouldn’t really count,” “You have to have a consultant title on your resume,” and the big one, “You don’t have an MBA.”

 Related Content: 3 Ways to Squash Imposter Syndrome and Fuel Your Career